The Medium Discourses

 The Five Merits of Desire

 20. “Sugandika, what do you think?
 Suppose someone has yet to leave home and train on the path.
 The five merits of desire[7] are lovely, wished for, and associated with what’s desirable.
 Sometime later, they abandon those five merits of desire.
-They cut off their hair and beard, put on the reddish-brown robes, become faithful, leave home, go homeless, and train on the path.
+They shave off their hair and beard, put on the reddish-brown robes, become a believer, and leave home to train on the path in homelessness.
 Truly seeing the formation, cessation, enjoyment, danger, and escape of the five merits of desire, they live with an inner calm.

 21. “Suppose they see another person who has yet to part with desire.
 They’re eaten by the craving for desires and burned by a fever for desires.
 The five merits of desire are lovely, wished for, and associated with what’s desirable.
 When they see this person pursuing [desires], they don’t praise that, nor are they delighted by that.